rancher/rancher.github.io/rancher/v1.2/en/environments/index.md

 Deactivating an environment will remove the viewing ability from any members of the environment.
 All owners will still be able to view and activate the environment.
 You will not be able to change the membership of the environment until it's been re-activated.
 Nothing will change with your services or infrastructure.
 Therefore, if you want to make any changes to your services/infrastructure, you'll need to make these changes before your environment is deactivated.

 In order to delete an environment, you will need to first deactivate it.
 All registries, balancers and API keys created in the environment will be removed from Rancher.
-Any hosts created through the Rancher UI, which launches hosts using `docker-machine`, will also be removed from the cloud provider.
+Any hosts created through the Rancher UI, which launches hosts using Docker Machine, will also be removed from the cloud provider by using Docker Machine.
 If you have added a host using the [custom]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/hosts/custom/) option, then the host will not be removed from the cloud provider.

 ### Editing Members